vaishnavnegi/made-Vaishnav-Negi-23114574/project/project-plan.md

 The project involves transforming the raw data from JSON to CSV format, followed by meticulous data cleaning and feature engineering.
 Through extensive exploratory data analysis (EDA), I intend to uncover significant trends and patterns related to the game.
 By employing advanced statistical methods and machine learning techniques, I will evaluate player performance metrics such as batting average, strike rate, economy rate, and wicket-taking ability.

-By answering the fundamental question, "Who is statistically the best batsman and bowler in the 20-20 format of the game?" with rigorous statistical backing, this project not only settles a perennial debate but also provides valuable insights into player performance, contributing to the broader understanding of cricket statistics and player rankings.
-The findings can potentially influence team strategies, player selections, and fan perceptions, making it a vital analysis for cricket enthusiasts and professionals alike.
+Analyzing methods of dismissal in cricket offers valuable insights for players, coaches, and teams.
+This data helps evaluate player performance, tailor bowling, and team strategies, analyze opponents, and make informed in-game decisions.
+It also guides training sessions, aids in scouting, and contributes to overall team improvement by addressing weaknesses.
+Dismissal data provides a data-driven approach to enhance cricket teams' strategic planning and performance on the field.

 ## Datasources